Technical Glossary

 303 (See Other)

-Indicates that the response to the request can be found at a different URL using a GET method.
+Indicates that the response to the request can be found at a different URL using a GET method, typically used after a POST request to prevent duplicate submissions.

 After a POST request (e.g., form submission), redirect the user to a confirmation page.